-Downsize and termination policies
+Downsize and Termination Policies

 The Marketplace Platform allows you to manage your Adobe VIP Marketplace software subscriptions.
 This includes the ability to reduce or downsize the number of licenses or completely cancel/terminate a subscription.

-This topic explains how downsizing and termination work and key points to keep in mind before requesting a downsize or termination.
+This topic explains how downsizing and termination work and the key points to keep in mind before requesting a downsize or termination.

 The following are some of the key terms related to Adobe VIPM subscriptions in the Marketplace Platform: